Exact Solutions and Quantum Defect Theory for van der Waals Potentials in Ultracold Molecular Systems: Solutions of the Schr o dinger equation

-The solution of $\nu$ for $\Lambda_{\overline{l}}(\nu,\Delta^{2})=0$ could either be real or complex depending on the scattering energy and angular momentum.
-The determination of $\nu$ is a crucial step in constructing the exact solutions.
-A detailed analysis on the energy dependence of $\nu$ as well as an analytic low energy expansion for different partial waves will be presented in Sec. \ref{sec_nu}. \\
+The solution \(\nu\) to the equation \(\Lambda_{\overline{l}}(\nu, \Delta^2) = 0\) can be either real or complex, depending on the scattering energy and angular momentum.
+The determination of \(\nu\) is a key step in constructing the exact solution.
+A detailed analysis of the energy dependence of \(\nu\), as well as its low-energy expansion for different partial waves, will be presented in Sec.~\ref{sec_nu}.

+{We find that there exists a pair of linearly independent and real solutions with energy-independent asymptotic behavior near the origin ($r \ll \beta_6$).
+These solutions for the replusive potentials can be expressed explicitly as}